 HTC Vive review: Installation quibbles

-In our install one of the controllers wouldn't pair initially.
-The sensors took a while to get into the right positions, and without proper mounting were never absolutely ideal (as we've mentioned above).
+In our first install, one of the Vive's controllers wouldn't pair initially.
+The sensors took a while to get into the right positions, and without proper mounting were never in an absolutely ideal situation (as we've mentioned above).
 There were error messages during the Room Scale setup too.
 And we experienced several software crashes throughout.

 HTC Vive review: PC requirements